 Closehauled.
 What is it and where is it anyway?
 Some sailors seem to be able to find it and stay in it, all the time.
 Others pass through it, but can’t seem to hang around for very long.
-Many upwind lineups occur where the leeward boat ends up sailing off too low, and after just a few minutes, can be as much as 10 or more boat lengths low of the track they started on.
+Good upwind performance lineups occur where the leeward boat ends up sailing off too low, and after just a few minutes, can be as much as 10 or more boat lengths low of the track they started on.
 Others tend to practically live on the pinch, never allowing the sail to fully enjoy great flow and power.
-It’s very common when assessing speed and “pointing” problems, to find that sailors are not sailing on proper angles for some percentage of their upwind.
+It’s very common when assessing speed and “pointing” problems, to find that sailors are not sailing on proper angles for some percentage of their upwind performance.

 When defining closehauled, it helps to first define what close hauled is not.
 If the sail is luffing (there is a visible bubble somewhere on the luff) you’re too high – this is not closehauled.
 If the sail is stalled, IE, your leeward telltale has dropped assuming correct mainsheet tension, you’re too low – not closehauled either.
 These are the extreme limits of upwind VMG sailing, aside from perhaps in very, very light wind where it can pay to sail a low drag mode at quite a low angle.

 Now let’s investigate what closehauled IS, and the various geography inside closehauled.
 Imagine close hauled as more of a region, comprising a few different zones.